Terms & Conditions of Sale

 40.4 If any provision of this agreement is held to be invalid, illegal or unenforceable, the invalidity, illegality or unenforceability of that provision is not to affect the operation, construction or interpretation of any other provision of this agreement, with the intent that the invalid, illegal or unenforceable provision is to be treated for all purposes as severed from this agreement.

 40.5 A waiver of any provision of this agreement will not be effective unless given in writing, and then it will be effective only to the extent that it is expressly stated to be given.
 A failure, delay or indulgence by either party in exercising any power or right will not operate as a waiver of that power or right.
 A single exercise or partial exercise of any power or right will not preclude further exercises of that power or right or the exercise of any other power or right.

 40.6 Wherever a matter is to be agreed between the parties, the parties shall discuss and negotiate such matter in good faith and with due urgency with a view to reaching mutual agreement.

 41.1 All communications between the parties are to be in writing, in English and sent by email, other electronic communication capable of permanent storage and retrieval or delivered by courier.

 41.2 Where urgent communication is required, any matters communicated or agreed orally (whether in person, over the phone or by any other electronic communication) will have effect only if confirmed in writing as set out above.

 42.1 All disputes and disagreements in connection with this agreement (disputes) will be referred to arbitration in accordance with the following clauses.

 Either party may then refer a dispute to arbitration in terms of the Arbitration Act 1996.

-42.3 This agreement and any arbitration shall be governed by the laws of New Zealand.
+42.3 This agreement, any claims arising in connection with this agreement (including in tort) and any arbitration shall be governed by the laws of New Zealand.